naver/orbital.js/README.md

 # Orbital.js

-> Plugin System for Webpack
+> A plugin system for webpack

 ## Install